 Summary: The Spirit of Laws (page 3)

-In a monarchy, power belongs to a single ruler.
-This is also the case in despotism.
-What distinguishes monarchy from despotism is the presence of various subordinate intermediate powers, notably the nobility.
+In a monarchy, power belongs to a single ruler—as it does in despotism.
+What distinguishes the two is the presence, in a monarchy, of various subordinate intermediate powers, notably the nobility.
 In despotism, there are none.
-The despot’s power is exercised directly over everyone, leaving no authority to anyone else.
+The despot's power is exercised directly over everyone, leaving no authority to anyone else.

-For this reason, the nobility is essential in a monarchy.
-It is what ensures that the king’s power does not descend into despotism.
-Thus, the fundamental maxim of monarchy is:
+The nobility is therefore essential to a monarchy: it is what prevents the king's power from descending into despotism.
+The fundamental maxim of monarchy is accordingly:

 No monarch, no nobility; no nobility, no monarch, but we have a despot 1.

-In despotism, a characteristic pattern is generally observed: the ruler delegates his power to a subordinate—a vizier—who manages all the affairs of the state, while the ruler devotes himself to pleasure and a life of indulgence.
+In despotism, a characteristic pattern generally prevails: the ruler delegates his power to a subordinate—a vizier—who manages all affairs of state, while the ruler himself devotes himself to pleasure and a life of indulgence.

 This is the fundamental law of despotism.